Orkney is a special place to be during the autumn and winter months.

 Orkney's historical attractions

 From Neolithic sites and Iron Age settlements, to our rich Norse heritage and wartime stories, Orkney is full of history.
 You can visit the ancient village of Skara Brae this autumn and winter, or walk around the stone circles at Brodgar and Stenness.
 Explore the WWI and WWII gun batteries at Hoxa, or cross over to the Brough of Birsay at low tide to see ancient Pictish dwellings.
-If you'd like your history with a sprinkling of fairy dust, the Orkney Storytelling Festival will be going online in 2020 - perfect for closing the curtains and transporting yourself to a land of trowies, tall tales and the oral tradition.
+If you'd like your history with a sprinkling of fairy dust, the Orkney Storytelling Festival will be held in October - perfect for closing the curtains and transporting yourself to a land of trowies, tall tales and the oral tradition.

 Explore hidden Orkney

 Search out some of Orkney's hidden historical attractions with our special map.

 Plan your trip by exploring what things to see and do are open in Orkney at the moment.